 Follow these conversion rate optimization tips to improve sales revenue for your ecommerce store:

-1. Simplify your site navigation
+1. Simplify site navigation

 3. Offer free shipping